Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Background

 \subsection{Related Work}

-A common approach to estimating mutual information relies on the \textit{3-H} principle \citep{mixedksg}, $I(X; Y) = H(Y) + H(X) - H(X, Y)$, where $H(X, Y) = -\sum_{x \in \mathcal{X}} \sum_{y \in \mathcal{Y}} p(x,y) \log p(x,y)$ is the Shannon entropy of the pair $(X, Y)$.
-Procedures typically estimate unconditional entropy for the three separate random variables.
-Examples of these include kernel density estimates and ensembles of $k$-NN estimators \citep{Beirlant1997, Leonenko08estimationof, berrett2019, sricharan}.
-One method in particular, the KSG estimator, popular because of its excellent empirical performance, improves $k$-NN estimates via heuristics \citep{ksg}.
+A common approach to estimating mutual information relies on breaking it into a sum of terms and estimating each term separately.
+One such approach uses the \textit{3-H} principle \citep{mixedksg}, written as $I(X; Y) = H(Y) + H(X) - H(X, Y)$, where $H(X, Y) = -\sum_{x \in \mathcal{X}} \sum_{y \in \mathcal{Y}} p(x,y) \log p(x,y)$ is the Shannon entropy of the pair $(X, Y)$.
+Examples using this approach include kernel density estimators and ensembles of $k$-NN estimators \citep{Beirlant1997, Leonenko08estimationof, berrett2019, sricharan}.
+One method in particular, the KSG estimator, improves $k$-NN estimates via heuristics and is popular because of its excellent empirical performance \citep{ksg}.
 Other approaches include binning~\citep{binning} and von Mises estimators~\citep{vonmises}.
 Unfortunately, many modern datasets contain mixtures of continuous inputs $X$ and discrete outputs $Y$.
-In these cases, few of the above methods work well, as while individual entropies $H(X)$ and $H(Y)$ are well-defined, $H(Y, X)$ is either ill-defined or not easily estimated, thus rendering the \textit{3-H} approach intractable~\citep{mixedksg}.
+In these cases, while individual entropies $H(X)$ and $H(Y)$ are well-defined, $H(Y, X)$ is either ill-defined or not easily estimated, thus rendering the \textit{3-H} approach intractable~\citep{mixedksg}.
+A recent approach, referred to as Mixed KSG \citep{mixedksg}, modifies the KSG estimator to improve its performance in various settings, including mixed continuous and categorical inputs.